Russian Data Privacy

 Event Trigger

-The field and value(s) that this post will watch.
+Event Trigger specifies the field and value(s) that this post will watch.

 Those available include Standard Profile Enumerated Fields, specifically Country.